dat-boi-lux/mitsuba/README.md

 \
 These steps have been confirmed to work on **Linux Mint 20.2** (which is built on top of **Ubuntu 20.04**, so they should essentially be the same).
 Thank you to Jason Brenneman @ www.rrubberr.com for all the invaluable support.
 # Build Instructions:
-First of all: Mitsuba 0.6.0 relies on **qt5** and its libraries.
-Install them by typing these instructions into a terminal: \
+First of all: Mitsuba 0.6.0 relies on **qt5** and its libraries in order to build the GUI.
+If you do not not care about the GUI, this step is not entirely necessary, although it is recommended to build the GUI for efficacy's sake.
+Install **qt5** and its libraries by typing these instructions into a terminal: \
 \
 ```sudo apt install qt5-default``` \
 ```sudo apt install qtdeclarative5-dev``` \